awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

   The default value is 60\.
 + `credentials` – Specifies an IAM role to use when sending metrics to a different account\.
 If specified, this field contains one parameter, `role_arn`\.
   + `role_arn` – Specifies the ARN of an IAM role to use for authentication when sending metrics to a different account\.
-For more information, see [Sending Metrics and Logs to a Different Account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
+For more information, see [Sending metrics and logs to a different account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
 If specified here, this value overrides the `role_arn` specified in the `agent` section of the configuration file, if any\.

 ### Linux<a name="CloudWatch-Agent-Linux-section"></a>

 On servers running Linux, the metrics\_collected section of the configuration file can also contain the following fields\.

  Many of these fields can include a `measurement` sections that lists the metrics you want to collect for that resource\.
 These `measurement` sections can either specify the complete metric name such as `swap_used`, or just the part of the metric name that will be appended to the type of resource\.
 For example, specifying `reads` in the `measurement` section of the `diskio` section causes the `diskio_reads` metric to be collected\.
 + `collectd` – Optional\.
 Specifies that you want to retrieve custom metrics using the `collectd` protocol\.
 You use `collectd` software to send the metrics to the CloudWatch agent\.
-For more information about the configuration options available for collectd, see [Retrieve Custom Metrics with collectd](CloudWatch-Agent-custom-metrics-collectd.md)\.
+For more information about the configuration options available for collectd, see [Retrieve custom metrics with collectd](CloudWatch-Agent-custom-metrics-collectd.md)\.
 + `ethtool` – Optional\.
 Specifies that you want to retrieve network metrics using the `ethtool` plugin\.
 This plugin can import both the metrics collected by the standard ethtool utility, as well as network performance metrics from Amazon EC2 instances\.
 For more information about the configuration options available for ethtool, see [Collect network performance metrics](CloudWatch-Agent-network-performance.md)\.
 + `cpu` – Optional\.
 Specifies that CPU metrics are to be collected\.
 This section is valid only for Linux instances\.
 You must include at least one of the `resources` and `totalcpu` fields for any CPU metrics to be collected\.
 This section can include the following fields:
   + `resources` – Optional\.
 Specify this field with a value of `*` to cause per\-cpu metrics are to be collected\.
 The only allowed value is `*`\.